mipimipi/muserv/doc/configuration.md

   Content-related parameters

-  - `music_dir`
+  - `music_dirs`

-    Absolute path of music directory.
+    List of music directories as absolute paths.
 The muserv system user must have read access.
 There is no default.

   - `separator`